Rieger-Learning/mock-ui/README.md

 # mock-ui
-A mock ui done in React and Redux.
+A mock ui done in VueJS.

+Built with parcel.